chaosiq/chaosiq-documentation/docs/running-a-verification/cli/index.md

 ## View the Verification on the Insights Page

-When the verification is completed you should see the Verification on the [ChaosIQ Insights page](https://console.chaosiq.dev/ChaosIQ/Staging/insights).
+When the verification is completed you should see the Verification on the **ChaosIQ Insights page**.
 If you select your verification the insights details will be displayed:

 ![Insights Detail View][InsightsDetail]